Skip to content

 You are not alone.

-Confidential helplines exist in every category covered in this report — for people struggling with their own use, parents worried about a child, partners affected by a loved one's behavior, and individuals concerned about sexual interest in minors.
+Confidential helplines exist in every category covered in this research — for people struggling with their own use, parents worried about a child, partners affected by a loved one's behavior, and individuals concerned about sexual interest in minors.

 See crisis resources →